aodn/talend-components/README.md

 ## Writing a custom component

-The following documentation was used to write the current set of components (for version 5.0)
+The following documentation for Talend version 5 was used to write the current set of components.

 * [Writing custom components](https://www.talendbyexample.com/talend-custom-component-writing.html)